LTLA/SingleRBook-old/docs/bulkref.md

 The number of genes taken from each pairwise comparison was defined as $500 (\frac{2}{3})^{\log_{2}(n)}$, where $n$ is the number of unique labels in the reference;
 this aimed to reduce the number of genes (and thus the computational time) as the number of labels and pairwise comparisons increased.
-It is primarily intended for reference datasets that have little or no replication, a description that covers most of the built-in references and precludes more complicated marker detection procedures (Chapter \@ref(using-single-cell-references)).
+This classic mode is primarily intended for reference datasets that have little or no replication, a description that covers most of the built-in references and precludes more complicated marker detection procedures (Chapter \@ref(using-single-cell-references)).